jonmartinstorm/simulation-server-modbus-gateway/README.md

 ```
 docker-compose up -d
 ```
 You can also run it directly from each folder if you know what you are doing.

+### Client server for simulation view
+To get the client server to work you need to change the address in `index.js` to point to the your server.

 ## Gateway registers
 - Input register 1 holds the value of the tank.
 Divide by 32.768 to get the value in mm.